 Watching someone you love spiral out of control with addiction is not pleasant.
 At first, they might be able to keep it together, but eventually, you’ll notice their personal and professional lives deteriorate until they are the withered shell of the person you once knew.

 You don’t have to stand by and watch your loved one crumble in such a way.
 While you can’t force them into drug detox or drug rehab, you can help them make that decision for themselves.
-Here are just a few steps to take if someone close to you is currently battling with substance abuse issues.
+Here are just a few steps to take if someone close to you is currently battling substance abuse issues.

 Talk With Them About Their Substance Use